ShuhanChen/RAS-pytorch/README.md

 Notice
 ---
-We use ResNet50 as backbone and add the [IoU loss](https://github.com/NathanUA/BASNet)[1] for better performance in this pytorch implemention.
+We use ResNet50 as backbone and add the [IoU loss](https://github.com/NathanUA/BASNet)[1] for better performance in this pytorch implementation.
 The original caffe version is [here](https://github.com/ShuhanChen/RAS_ECCV18).
 We provide two versions with different training strategies.<br>
 v1: The same training strategy with [CPD](https://github.com/wuzhe71/CPD)[2].<br>
 v2: The same training strategy with [F3Net](https://github.com/weijun88/F3Net)[3].<br>